-By sector, the Fund's relative outperformance during the quarter was driven by financials, technology, healthcare and consumer staples.
-All four sectors posted positive relative stock performance.
-In addition, real estate, materials and energy also outperformed the index.
-The outperformance in those three sectors was due to having minimal to zero exposure in the portfolio.
+By sector, the Fund's relative outperformance during the quarter was driven by industrials, financials and technology.
+All three sectors posted positive relative performance.

-- " Financials benefitted on a relative basis due to relatively strong returns by several specialty insurance companies and by being underweight banks and other companies hit hard by the crisis and the fall in interest rates. - " Technology outperformed with strong returns from several enterprise cloud software companies.
+- " Industrials outperformed as some holdings had positive returns or declined less by having businesses that either benefit or are relatively less impacted by the spread of the virus and the economic shutdown. - " Financials benefitted on a relative basis due to relatively strong returns by several specialty insurance companies and by being underweight banks and other companies hit hard by the crisis and the fall in interest rates. - " Technology outperformed with strong returns from several enterprise cloud software companies.
 Software as a group benefitted from strong recurring revenue models and a focus on larger enterprise or corporate customers.
 Semiconductor companies also performed relatively well.
 Companies that enable internet traffic, such as chip suppliers and content delivery network (CDN) companies performed well as data usage surged as people sheltered in place, worked from home (WFH) and were forced to do remote learning as schools closed.
-As a negative offset, semi capital equipment and ad-tech companies underperformed due to the disruption from the virus. - " Healthcare as a sector performed better than the broader market and our holdings outperformed the returns of the index.
-Our biotech holdings overall performed relatively well versus the index, as did some diagnostic companies.
-Medical devices holdings, while a slight underweight, suffered during the quarter as nearly all elective (non-life threatening) procedures have been postponed due to the need for hospital system capacity to remain available for COVID-19 patients.
+As a negative offset, semi capital equipment and ad-tech companies underperformed due to the disruption from the virus. - " The portfolio also benefitted on a relative basis from being very underweight or having no exposure to sectors that experienced negative performance including real estate (REITs), materials and energy.